an-anonymous-repo/stan/README.md

 * **Discrete columns**: Columns that only contain a finite number of possible values, wether these are string values or not.

-## Python Quickstart
+## Play with our demo on UGR16 network traffic flow dataset

+With attached trained models, just run the follow command to generate synthetic UGR'16 data:

+> python3 runner.py -genfolder

+## To train your own data

 ### Step 1.
 Prepare your data

 Prepare the training data and test data in two folders under the input_data folders.
+(We already put example csv files)

 > input_folder/train_set/*.csv